Black-Wyrm-Lair/ToB-Tourist/Readme.md

 ### Frequently Asked Questions (FAQ)

 Q: How can I download this mod? <br/>
 A: Preferred way is to download latest package from [GitHub](https://github.com/Black-Wyrm-Lair/ToB-Tourist/releases).
-Please use released version as repository copy can be in progress.
+Please use released version as repository copy can be in work-in-progress state.
 You can try with other download options listed in [Download section](#download-alternatives).

 Q: Does it work with EET? <br/>
 A: Please read [EET compatibility note](#eet-compatibility-note).